-Information on fees and how to pay, previously provided in the Notes for payment, is now provided in the Fees & Charges Regulations.
-For 2018-2019, sections relevant to international are 1.5.2 and 1.6.7 and payment methods are on page 14 and 15.
+Information on fees and how to pay is provided in the Fees & Charges Regulations.
+For 2019-2020, sections relevant to international and EU students are 1.5 and 1.6 and payment methods are on page 18 and 19.
 Other useful information on fees, discounts and scholarships is available below and here.

 You have a number of options for paying from your own country.

-If you are funding your own study, you must pay a deposit before you get the confirmation of acceptance for studies number which you need to apply for a visa.
+If you are funding your own study, you must pay a deposit before you get a CAS, Confirmation of Acceptance for Studies, which you need to apply for a Tier 4 Student visa.
 We will let you know how much you need to pay as a deposit in your conditional offer.
 If you are refused a visa, your deposit will be refunded.
+More information on refunds.

 If a Pre-Sessional English condition is included in your offer and you are due to take up a place on a Pre-Sessional English course, Teesside University requires you to pay the Pre-Sessional English course fee in full and a main course deposit to assist you in getting a visa.
 These payments should reach the University at least three weeks prior to the start date of the Pre-Sessional English course to allow sufficient time for your updated offer letter to be issued and your visa application processed.

-Before we can give you a confirmation of acceptance for studies we must have confirmation from your sponsor that they will pay your fees.
+Before we can give you a CAS, Confirmation of Acceptance for Studies, we must have confirmation from your sponsor that they will pay your fees.
 We only accept letters from approved sponsors.
 You must bring your original copy of this letter with you when you enrol.